mikerobeson/Misc_Code/SILVA_to_RDP/README.md

     `summarize_taxa:level	2,3,4,5,6,7,8,9,10,11`.
     This is beneficial when using [summarize_taxa_through_plots.py](http://qiime.org/scripts/summarize_taxa_through_plots.html)

-9) OPTIONAL : If you want to force a 7-level taxonomy file you can make use of another script by [@walterst](https://gist.github.com/walterst): [parse_to_7_taxa_levels.py](https://gist.github.com/walterst/9ddb926fece4b7c0e12c)
+9) OPTIONAL : If you want to force a 7-level taxonomy file you can make use of another. script by [@walterst](https://gist.github.com/walterst): [parse_to_7_taxa_levels.py](https://gist.github.com/walterst/9ddb926fece4b7c0e12c)

 10) OPTIONAL : Reduce the size of the SILVA alignment file as I recomend in this [post](https://groups.google.com/d/msg/qiime-forum/KEvXuLwJB70/LEaY4N9JXucJ).